l2beat/l2beat/packages/backend/discovery/optimism/ethereum/diffHistory.md

 Upgrade #10: https://gov.optimism.io/t/upgrade-proposal-10-granite-network-upgrade/8733

-It fixes some bugs, reinstates the proof system and adds the ability to the Guardian to set the anchor state.
+It fixes some bugs and adds the ability to the anchor state registry to be set by the guardian.

 ## Watched changes